SirIdeas/sirAccordion/README.md

             beforeBottomContent: '', //Adding code or text before all the topContent if present on item
             afterBottomContent: '' //Adding code or text before all the topContent if present on item };
-*   **Isolated Scope:** The directive has an isolated scope but you can pass any scope you'll need to handle inside the accordion   with the 'data' attr.
 *   **MultiLevel:** the recursive algoritm allows to add as many levels to the accordion as you would like to.
 *   **VelocityJS:** sirAccordion uses [VelocityJS](https://github.com/julianshapiro/velocity) for the slide up and down animations.
 *   **ie8 Compatible:** please kill ie8.